Dzulfikar-git/Simple-Users-App/README.md

 # Simple-Users-App
-This Application allows user add other people's informations
+This Application allows user to add and manage people's informations

 # Features
 * Search Users